Hiring an apprentice can help you grow your business, pass on your skills and build a reliable workforce for the future.

 - Talent Retention Scheme

-The Talent Retention Scheme was established by the Construction Leadership Council in response to the coronavirus pandemic to support construction workers and employers to search for contract and permanent roles as well as apprenticeships.
+The Talent Retention Scheme was established by the Construction Leadership Council in response to the COVID-19 pandemic - it now continues to support construction workers and employers with their search for contract and permanent roles as well as apprenticeships.

 National Skills Fund